5/22/07

 However, the cartoneros are not mere victims of one country’s misguided trade policies; their new roll as impoverished scavengers is used to continue a cycle of ever-expan

 But there are changes being made to recognize the rights of the cartoneros.
-In late 2002, the city of Buenos Aires passed public law 992 stating that cartoneros be given the legal status of “urban reccuporators,” which awards them
+In late 2002, the city of Buenos Aires passed public law 992 stating that cartoneros be given the legal status of “urban reccuporators,” which awards them some rights.
+For example, the government provides a free train service for cartoneros who commute from outside the city.
+And the legislature has recently been debating a

 WHAT CAN BE DONE?